genielabs/homegenie-packages/packages/Devices and Things/Rfm69 modules/README.md

 # Control 'Arduino clones with a transceiver' (EDUCATION version)

-With this package you can control any type of arduino clones with a build in transceiver module to remote control a bunch of actors for different requests
+With this package you can control any type of arduino clones with a build in transceiver module to remote control a bunch of switch devices for different requests

 I.e. use Arduino clone **Moteino** or **MoteinoMEGA** and others to control remote Rfm69 driven switches.

 This app is written as a full functional **EDUCATION** version to help others understanding the full functionality of HomeGenie and the new widget style V2.

 This packages consists of a HGX program (C#) and a widget (V2 sytle).
-THe program acts as the RESTFull service container for all requests from assigned widget
+The program acts as the RESTFull service container for all requests from assigned widget
-THe JavaScript widget offers extended functionalities like:
+The JavaScript widget offers extended functionalities like:
 + free configuration of Rfm69 nodes, pins and addresses
 + separate log file for all interactions
 + Graph to display all switch times with filterable content